SALIR ADELANTE. . . JUNTXS

 Give a one-time gift and have your donation matched for double the impact!
 Your donation directly benefits the programs Mosqoy operates.
+(See our letter below.)
 Make a donation in a friend or family member’s name as a gift that gives this holiday season.
 Use the Donate button below.

 Contribute a small monthly donation of $10, $25, or $50 through our safe, secure, automatic credit card processing.

 If you would like to donate by cheque, please write it to "Mosqoy" and mail it to:

 We are launching our 2023 Annual Giving Campaign, with hope and ambition to move towards a brighter future… together.
 And so, with this theme in mind, we thought it was only appropriate to share a few personal reflections with you, from students and Board members.
 May you join us, and give - whatever you can - this year, towards a brighter future for our students and partnering weavers.

 A message from Lisa Slager, Mosqoy Board member:

 This July, I visited Peru for the first time since joining Mosqoy in 2018.
 While reflecting on my trip, I felt it was serendipitous because it also embodied how Mosqoy has experienced the past 12 months; in many ways we continue to be challenged by a pandemic that lasted longer than anyone anticipated, but there are also small ways we have come together to revive what was temporarily put on hold.